-- Have a dedicated web page for all buying guides or add it as a section in your FAQ, Help, Customer Service, or Product Support page.
+- Have a dedicated web page for all buying guides, or add it as a section in your FAQ, Help, Customer Service, or Product Support page.

 - Send a link to your email newsletter subscribers.

-- Share it on social media.
+- Please share it on social media.

 It’s a win-win for you and your customers.

 Vincent Sevilla is a professional web designer and inbound strategist for HostingFacts.
 His goal?
-To innovate ideas, create good art, and to travel all the best places in the Philippines.
-You can follow him on Twitter @easyvince
+To innovate ideas, create good art, and travel to all the best places in the Philippines.
+You can follow him on Twitter @easyvince.